-Refinance, Equity, Appraisal What It All Means: How to Speak Mortgage 101
+Refinance, Equity, Appraisal: How to Speak Mortgage 101

-An estimate of the value of property made by a qualified professional called an “appraiser”, for the purpose of evaluating a property to extend home financing.
+An appraisal is an estimate of the value of property made by a qualified professional, called an “appraiser,” for the purpose of evaluating a property to help determine the financing options, says Trulia.

-When the property legally trades hands, it is called the closing.
-Also called settlement, this is the meeting between the buyer, seller and lender or their agents, during which property is exchanged for funds and closing costs are paid, says the Consumer Financial Protection Bureau (CFPB).
+When a property legally trades hands, it is called the closing.
+Also called settlement, this is the meeting between the buyer, seller and lender or their agents, during which property titles are exchanged for funds and closing costs are paid, says the Consumer Financial Protection Bureau (CFPB).

-Expenses over and above the price of the property that are incurred by buyers and sellers when transferring ownership of a property.
-Closing costs normally include an origination charge, property taxes, charges for title insurance and escrow costs, appraisal fees, etc. Closing costs will vary by locality and the providers used, and usually total about 3 to 6 percent of the mortgage amount.
+Closing costs refer to expenses over and above the price of the property that are incurred by buyers and sellers when transferring ownership of a property.
+Closing costs normally include charges for title insurance and escrow costs, appraisal fees, etc. These costs will vary by locality and the providers used, although they usually total about 2 to 5 percent of the mortgage amount, says Zillow.

-A mortgage not insured by the Federal Housing Administration or guaranteed by Veterans Affairs.
+A conventional loan is a mortgage not insured by the Federal Housing Administration or guaranteed by Veterans Affairs, says Trulia.

-Your debt-to-income ratio is your total monthly debt, divided by gross monthly income and shown as a percentage.
-Total monthly debt includes monthly mortgage payments as well as student loans, car loans, and credit card payments.
+Your debt-to-income ratio is your total monthly debt, divided by gross monthly income and shown as a percentage, says the CFPB.
+Total monthly debt can include monthly mortgage payments as well as student loans, car loans, and credit card payments.

-The difference between the purchase price and the mortgage amount, often expressed as a percentage.
-For example, a 20% down payment on a $230,000 home is $46,000.
+A down payment is the difference between the purchase price and the mortgage amount, often expressed as a percentage, says Zillow.
+For example, a 20 percent down payment on a $230,000 home is $46,000.

 A deposit made in good faith when you make an offer on a home is called earnest money, says the Department of Housing and Urban Development (HUD).
 The money is generally applied to the down payment at closing.

-Also referred to as the owner’s interest: the difference between the fair market value (what the property is worth) and current indebtedness (what is owed to the lender), says the City of Lincoln, Nebraska.
+Also referred to as the owner’s interest, equity is the difference between the fair market value (what the property is worth) and current indebtedness (what is owed to the lender), says the City of Lincoln, Nebraska.
 This is the amount the owner would be left with after paying off any mortgages or liens, if the property was sold for market value.

 Mortgage Loans and Liens = $150,000